Kakoushias/numerals-converter-js/README.md

 Direct SQL queries are used instead of an ORM because this is a single-table cache with two columns.
 Raw queries provide better performance, direct access to database-specific features (Lua scripts for Redis, PostgreSQL's ON CONFLICT), and explicit SQL that's easier to optimize and debug.

-Consider an ORM (TypeORM, Prisma, Sequelize) when: you have complex relations with multiple tables and joins, need automated schema migrations, want compile-time type checking for queries, need standardized patterns for a large team, or are doing rapid prototyping.
-An ORM would be justified if this project had user accounts, multiple conversion types, audit logs with relationships, or complex reporting.
+I would easily add an ORM if I was dealing with a bit more data and needed the extra tooling an ORM gives me like database maintenance(migrations), type safety etc.

 ### Algorithm Simplicity

 A simple greedy algorithm with hardcoded value-to-numeral mappings is optimal for Roman numerals: there are only 13 fixed mappings, it provides O(1) space and effectively constant time for the 1-3999 range, and the code is immediately readable and verifiable without abstraction overhead.

 If the project needed to support multiple numeral systems, architectural options include: Strategy Pattern with Registry, Plugin Architecture, Rule-Based Engine, or Configuration-Driven approaches.
-Only add abstraction when you have 3+ conversion types - until then, YAGNI (You Aren't Gonna Need It).